Changing your gender (by deed poll)

 - we think that a third gender option should be recognised by law

-Why we think a “change of gender deed” (deed poll) is needed in the U.K.
+Why a “change of gender deed” (deed poll) is needed in the U.K.

 Although a change of gender deed isn’t required by any government body, most organisations want to see a change of name deed changing your name to something matching your new gender.

-It therefore makes sense to explicitly document your change of gender at the same time — and on the same document — if, after all, this is what you really want to do.
+So it makes sense to document your change of gender at the same time — and on the same document — if this is what you want, after all.

 We think that —